 Credits: Bill Watterson, Calvin and Hobbes

 Control is but an illusion.
-For many of us who fear uncertainty, we try to prepare for all scenarios in life even though we know that’s impossible.
+Many of us fear uncertainty, we try to prepare for all scenarios in life even though we know that’s impossible.
 Illness, retrenchment and accidents are all out of our control.
 We cannot avoid their occurrences, but can only be ready to respond when they occur.
-Being future ready ensures that, regardless...Read More
+Financial resilience is the ability to withstand all...Read More

 I come from a middle income family, graduated from an elite girls school, junior college and then a double degree from university.
 By society’s standards, I should be climbing the corporate ladder, working hard to earn big bucks.
 Being a non-conformist, I ended up only working full-time for 4 years before deciding that life was too short to be clocking hours at work for corporate...Read More